 Fertilization should be limited to the spring and never be done in the late summer because new growth is especially susceptible to winter frost during the plant's dormancy period.

-Varieties of Lacecap Hydrangeas
+Types of Lacecap Hydrangeas

 There are numerous lacecap hydrangea cultivars.
 Popular ones include: